-The attributes device, channels, dtype and latency accept single values which specify the given property for both input and output.
+The attributes device, channels, dtype, latency and extra_settings accept single values which specify the given property for both input and output.
 However, if the property differs between input and output, pairs of values can be used, where the first value specifies the input and the second value specifies the output.
 All other attributes are always single values.